Where Does All the Time Go?

 Marleah Blades in the article, "Finding Time" in the April 2012 issue of Security Magazine

-, offers some expert advise on ways to save time.
+, offers some expert advice on ways to save time.

 One of the time savers covered in the article is the wise use of existing open-source materials.
 A representative list of websites that provide downloadable policy template, assessments, standards and guidelines relating to topics of interest to security and risk management professionals is available here